Home

 Modalities

-We rely on four pillars as we deepen our authentic communication skills.
+Authentic communication isn’t about getting it perfect—it’s about staying present, even when it’s messy.
+We rely on four pillars as we deepen our practice.

-1. Nonviolent Communication: Speaking from the heart, we share our observations, feelings, needs and requests.
+1. Nonviolent Communication: Speaking from the heart, you can honor both your needs and others’.

-2. Internal Family Systems: One of the most powerful ways to connect, grow, and heal is to learn to speak for our parts as they arise in the moment.
+2. Internal Family Systems: One of the most powerful ways to connect, grow, and heal is to access Self energy and speak for your parts in the moment and bring curiosity and compassion to your inner experience.

 “The group has been a transformational experience for me.
 I was nurtured, nourished and supported along my journey by an amazing group of individuals and an incredible facilitator.”